As paid Pro’s we have tested at no less 25 different hydraulic tools. We don’t use them in the field. Why?

 I own both the Ancor hammer crimper and the FTZ 94284, as well as many others.
 The FTZ 94284 makes a beautiful 360 degree crimp that is very solid.
 In testing which I’ve conducted an FTZ made crimp exceeds US MIL Specs.
 A full 360 degree crimp makes a truly cold formed connection between the wire and the lug.

 I consider the Ancor tool an emergency, get you home, tool.
-Nice to own if you have extra boat bucks floating around but not a tool I’d use for my own or professional primary wiring.
+Nice to own if you have extra boat bucks floating around but not a tool I’d ever reach for for my own boat or professional primary wiring.